Our woven blankets are crafted from 100% cotton yarn for a soft, warm, and luxurious feel.

 |Woven Blankets||Product Information||Template|

-Our system and manufacturing process enables you to weave rather than print your graphic designs into these high-quality and cozy blankets.
+Our system and manufacturing process enables you to weave rather than print your graphic designs into these high-quality, cozy blankets.
 We created this guide to help you prepare your design for weaving on our woven blankets.
-Follow the tips, tricks, and recommendations below to ensure your custom woven products are as accurate as possible to your original artwork.
+Follow the tips, tricks, and recommendations below to ensure your custom-woven products are as accurate as possible to your original artwork.

 The process of creating custom woven blankets uses solid colored yarn in combination with black and white yarn to achieve your desired colors for your product.
-We can achieve 195 possible color combinations using this method, and this is beneficial as it allows you to work with so many different color combinations when creating your product.
+We can achieve 195 possible color combinations using this method, which is beneficial as it allows you to work with many different color combinations when creating your product.
 We recommend placing a sample order if you would like to double-check the printed output for your colors.

 We have two options for creating your blanket design: